256wangliu/pooled-mapping/README.md

 ```

 The "-bS -f 0x3" flag tell samtools to output a bam file "-b" and the input is SAM format "S".
 The "-f 0x3" flag only keeps reads that are paired and properly mapped.
-For more information on using the "-f" flag look at the samtools documentations and this website:
+For more information on using the "-f" flag look at the samtools documentation and this website:

 http://picard.sourceforge.net/explain-flags.html